Military in the Neighborhood

 During the American Revolution, the British captured Philadelphia in 1777.
 The Schuylkill and Delaware Rivers formed the three-sided natural defense of the city, but the northern defenses consisted of a chain of redoubts running along roughly what is now Spring Garden Street.
 Each redoubt was manned by 100 British soldiers.
 For one plan of attack by the Continental and Militia forces see November 25, 1777 letter at outside link here.

 Portion of 1780 map showing the British defenses after capturing Philadelphia.
-The emplacements run along what is now Spring Garden Street, protecting our neighborhood from invasion by Fairmounters.
+Springetesbury and Bush Hill are labeled.
+The emplacements run along Callowhill Street, protecting our neighborhood from invasion by Fairmounters.
+From left to right the British forces include:

 The Battle of Germantown was fought on October 4, 1777, as an attempt by George Washington to force the British out of recently conquered Philadelphia.
 Washington was repulsed, and he retreated to winter over at Valley Forge.